Beninix/hackthevalley8/README.md

 By default, detailed colours are used as well as left alt for activation since it is less likely to interfere by typing.

 Uses pyautogui, pymsgbox and keyboard python libraries.
+For more info on non-alphanumeric keys or modifiers: https://github.com/boppreh/keyboard#keyboard.all_modifiers

 Took colour definitions from: https://www.rapidtables.com/web/color/RGB_Color.html (added orange to basic because it belongs there)